PunchThrough/bean-docs/src/projects/terminator.md

 {{{img_rel this 'terminator-top-wood.jpg' 'Bean+ Terminator' '100%'}}}

 You will want to make sure that the NeoPixel strip is facing the correct way, with Din from the NeoPixel strip connecting to D6 on the Bean+.
 You will also want to be sure that your Bean+ is in 5V mode by flipping the 3.3V/5V switch to 5V.

+After you've programmed your Bean+ and made the above connections, you can grab the popcorn, your 3D glasses, and turn on your Terminator-outfitted Bean+.

 ## Learn More
 * [Adafruit NeoPixel Uberguide](https://learn.adafruit.com/adafruit-neopixel-uberguide)